LOVE-BOMBS FROM HELL: The Unenviable Arts of Learning Hatred

 It absolutely was.

 My gaze fumbles around on the floor between the chair legs in front of me.
-I scrape my feet, shrug.
+I scrape my shoe toes against each other, shrug.
 “Um…I-I don’t know.
 Maybe?”

 Maybe I really am a big ole liar after all.